surifirstpin/biplus_documentation/docs/GlobalParameters.md

 <center><h1>Global Parameter</h1></center>

 It is a flat file data in JSON format which can be used to manipulate, control and set predefined values.
-BiPlus allows you to provide additional key values to manipulate the data in calculations column,control data etc.
+BiPlus allows you to provide additional key values to manipulate the data in calculations column, control data etc.

  **It can be used in the following ways:**
 - Control data access based on login.
 - Provide access to predefined list of filter values based on login.
 - Manipulate data with external parameter based on a common reference.